timuruski/Tab-Utilities/readme.md

 # Tab Utilities #

-A Safari 5 extension for miscellaneous tab functions, close duplicates, consolidate by host, etc.
+A Safari 5 extension with buttons to close duplicate tabs and group tabs by hostname.

 ## Version History ##